-Next steps for 2023-24 Continue to offer coaching for the STEAM show projects.
-Career focussed trips for all years Visits to different educational settings for ex- universities. ample local colleges and Medical Mavericks Ensure robust tracking systems are in place The finance system and been developed to track the spend of individual PP students.
+Next steps for 2024-25 Continue to offer coaching for the STEAM shows Career focussed trips for all years Visits to different educational settings for excursiversities.
+Medical Mavericks visit to raise aspirations for ample local colleges and Ensure robust tracking The finance system and been developed to track the Meeting time systems are in place spend of individual PP students.
 This has allowed us to track the spend and communicate with parents and the LA for LAC students.
-Key performance indicators have been tracked on termly reports Meeting time Approx. £1000 Next steps for 2023-24 • Arbor will allow to track Key Performance Ind • Spreadsheet will be developed to track spend • Involve tutors on the progress of PP students and progress PASS Assessment Pass Assessment Results for FSM Pass Assessment TASS ASSESSMENT The pass assessment was used by our pastoral team to identify key interventions for our PP students with lower scores that are not PP. Students developments were discussed in Care and Guidance meeting to identify next steps.
-Approx. £5000 Next steps for 2023-24 Form tutors/teachers developing strategither the Pass Assessment results/ bounce together the Pass Assessm Music Lessons Students attending music lessons are making good progress and this can be seen in the Music results for PP students.
-PP students also take part in the Christmas and Summer concert to build confidence and other key skills.
-The Rock Band has developed their oracy skills within their practise sessions.
-Music lessons Approx. £2000 Music Books/Equipment Approx. £100 Next steps for 2023-24 Track student progress each term Case studies/student testimonials after key experience events Involvement and tracking of extracurricular clubs Departments track individual clubs and students that attend.
-Due to a lot of students going home by bus a number of them may not be able to attend because of transport.
+Key performance indicators have been tracked on termly reports Approx. £3000 Next steps for 2024-25 Arbor will allow to track Key Performance Ind Spreadsheet will be developed to track spend Involve tutors on the progress of PP students and progress Music Lessons Students attending music lessons are making good Music lessons progress and this can be seen in the Music results for PP students.
+PP students also take part in the Christmas and Approx. £4000 Music Books/Equipment Approx. £500 Summer concert to build confidence and other key skills.
+The Rock Band has developed their oracy skills within their practise sessions. Αρριοχ.
+1300 Involvement and Work with music staff to identify PP students terest and invite them to join music activities Recognize effort and progress through certific recognition.
+Offer taster sessions or workshops to spark in Track student progress each term Case studies/student testimonials after key of Departments track individual clubs and students that cates, awards, or public nterest and build confidence. tracking of attend.
+Due to a lot of students going home by bus a £1500 extracurricular clubs number of them may not be able to attend because of transport.
 We have used transport to remove the barrier of being unable to attend.
-External Clubs £500 Transport (see barriers) Next steps for 2022-23 Invite Pupil premium students to events and Use Arbor to track clubs including sports and events Mental Health Awareness for staff and students.
-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted during the pandemic and KISP Approx. £4000 remains an ongoing concern despite intervention.
-The impact was particularly acute for disadvantaged pupils.
+Transport (see barriers) Next steps for 2024-25 Invite Pupil premium students to events and clubs Use Arbor to track clubs including sports and events Highlight extracurricular options during asset parents' evenings, with a specific focus on PP Mental Health Awareness for staff and students.
+Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted during the pandemic and remains an ongoing concern despite intervention.
+The impact was particularly acute for disadvantaged KISP Approx. £4000 pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.

-- Continue to use KISP for targeted support with PP students - Develop the well being area so students can have access to a quiet space and support from the Care and Guidance team - Signposting students and parents to support - Publicise Teen Health drop ins during form time - Pastoral and safeguarding drop-in sessions for parents
+Next steps for 2024-25 Changes to the Pastoral Structure (Year Teams which included Non- Teaching Heads of Year) to support students daily Publicise Teen Health drop ins during form time Use Teen Health group sessions and drop-in sessions for targeted support with PP students Assess and manage counselling sessions to maintain a minimal waiting list.
+Develop the wellbeing area so students can have access to a quiet space and support from Year Teams Signposting students and parents to support using the parent newsletter Publicise Teen Health drop ins during form time Pastoral and safeguarding drop-in sessions for parents

-Spending for stationary, curriculum resources and printing - £2000
+Spending for stationary, curriculum resources and printing - £4000

-Total Budget for 2022-23: £189,688 Total Spend for 2022-2023: £ 198,950
+Total Budget for 2023-24: £233,289 Total Spend for 2023-2024: £ 232,166